-The Church of St. Joseph is┬álocated in northern Israel in the city of Nazareth where Jesus grew up, the church is believed to be situated where Christ’s earthly father, Joseph once had his home and carpentry workshop.
+The Church of St. Joseph is located in northern Israel in the city of Nazareth where Jesus grew up, the church is believed to be situated where Christ’s earthly father, Joseph once had his home and carpentry workshop.
 This would then have become the home of Mary as well following their marriage.
 The church is also known as the Church of Nutrition and the Church of Joseph’s Carpentry.
-The location first became recognized as the home of the holy family in the 17th┬ácentury when texts referred to it as “the house and workshop of Joseph.”
-The Church of Saint Joseph’s Carpentry is within the same complex as the Basilica of the Annunciation together with the Franciscan convent terra-Santa.
+The location first became recognized as the home of the holy family in the 17th century when texts referred to it as “the house and workshop of Joseph.”
+The Church of Saint Joseph’s Carpentry is within the same complex as the Basilica of the Annunciation together with the Franciscan convent Terra-Santa.
 In the courtyard you can see architectural artifacts which were uncovered during excavation.

-Further down there is a pool or basin measuring 2m┬▓ it has a black and white mosaic floor.
-The basin is thought to have been a baptistery dating back to the 1st┬ácentury AD.
-There is a mosaic on the floor depicting what appears to be a ladder perhaps symbolizing the spiritual elevation of new converts to Christianity.
+Further down there is a pool or basin measuring 2m², the pool has a black and white mosaic floor and is thought to have been a baptistery dating back to the 1st century AD.
+The floor mosaic depicts what appears to be a ladder perhaps symbolizing the spiritual elevation of new converts to Christianity.
 This indicates that Christians gathered here in Biblical times even before the town had official churches.
 It appears that the home, having been identified as the home of the Holy Family, was used for Christian worship during the Byzantine era.

 There are still further steps, which appear to be older, which reach a narrow passage which eventually opens up into a room.
 In this room are caves which have been carved into the limestone to be used for storage of grain and as water cisterns.
 This was a typical method of storage during the Roman era.